CNMAT/MARGO/Hardware/Connections.md

 # Connecting everything

 There are lots of ways of connecting up the individual bits of hardware, but here is how we did it.
-For the prototype, we soldered pin-headers to all of the boards and used F/F jumper wires.
+For the prototype, we soldered pin-headers to all of the boards and used F/F jumper wires to connect them.
 The end user may wish to solder these connections on a prototyping board:

 | Hardware | Pin | Connect to | Hardware | Pin |
 | ----------- | ----------- | ----------- | ----------- | ----------- |